-Michael also specializes in emerging areas of law at the intersection of technology and commerce.
+Michael also tackles emerging areas of law at the intersection of technology and commerce.
 He litigates on behalf of and provides counseling to clients regarding best practices for online terms and conditions, specifically with regard to arbitration provisions, class action waivers and auto-renewal programs.
 He also has experience in privacy and cybersecurity law, particularly as to the California Consumer Privacy Act (CCPA), about which he has presented at conferences and provided extensive guidance to clients.
 He has also written and presented on risk management and liability issues related to autonomous vehicles.

 Michael has argued and won dispositive motions; negotiated settlements; taken and defended depositions; first-chaired several mediations and second-chaired multiple arbitrations; handled preparation, direct and cross-examination of fact and expert witnesses; and conducted internal investigations.
 He also has extensive experience drafting briefs and motions as well as negotiating and managing discovery.